-This module prepares you to lead innovation initiatives in both large and established organisations, as well as in new and growing ventures.
-It navigates between different concepts and perspectives in order to unveil how organisations take strategic advantage from incremental and radical changes in products, services, business models and societal aspirations.
+This module prepares you to lead innovation initiatives in both large and established organizations as well as in new and growing ventures.
+The module navigates between different concepts and perspectives in order to unveil how organizations take strategic advantage from incremental and radical changes in products, services, business models and societal aspirations.

 Data Communications and Network Security - 15 credits

-Provides students with knowledge and understanding of data communications networks, their use in a range of applications and network security measures.
+Provides students with a knowledge and understanding of data communications networks and their use in a range of applications, and to consider the need for network security and appropriate security measures.

 Programming - 15 credits